Trade-off: Computer science

 The Software Engineering Institute has a specific method for analyzing tradeoffs, called the Architecture Tradeoff Analysis Method (ATAM).

 Board games

 Strategy board games often involve tradeoffs: for example, in chess you might trade a pawn for an improved position.
-In a worst-case scenario, a chess player might even tradeoff the loss of a valuable piece (even the Queen) to protect the King.
+In a worst-case scenario, a chess player might even trade off the loss of a valuable piece (even the Queen) to protect the King.
 In Go, you might trade thickness for influence.

 Ethics

 Ethics often involves competing for interests that must be traded off against each other, such as the interests of different people, or different principles (e.g. is it ethical to use information resulting from inhumane or illegal experiments to treat disease today?)

 Medicine

 In medicine, patients and physicians are often faced with difficult decisions involving tradeoffs.
 One example is localized prostate cancer, where patients need to weigh the possibility of a prolonged life expectancy against possible stressful or unpleasant treatment side-effects (patient trade-off).